Firkintun/firkintun.com/wp-content/plugins/mailchimp-for-wp/readme.txt

 == Screenshots ==

-1. The MailChimp for WP settings pages.
+1. **Premium only:** Design beautiful sign-up forms using the form CSS designer.
 2. Add a sign-up checkbox to various places on your website.
 3. An example sign-up checkbox.
 4. An example sign-up form in my footer on dannyvankooten.com.
 More [MailChimp sign-up form examples](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/) are available on my website.
-5. You can create multiple sign-up forms in [MailChimp for WordPress Pro](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)
-6. Editing a form got a lot easier in the premium version.
+5. **Premium only:** Create multiple AJAX powered sign-up forms.
+6. **Premium only:** Use the field wizard to easily add advanced fields to your form mark-up.
+You don't have to write any HTML, if you want.
-7. Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
-(Premium version only)
+7. **Premium only:** Gain valuable insights which method your visitors used to subscribe for any given time period using beautiful line charts.
+[Upgrade to the premium version now.](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)

 == Changelog ==

+= 1.2.2 =
+* Fixed sending extra list fields when integrating with third-party forms like Contact Form 7

+= 1.2.1 =
+* Improved: total revamp of the form field wizard, many improvements.
+* Improved: some textual improvements in the setting pages
+* Added: debug message to sign-up checkbox for WP administrators

-= 1.1.5 =
+= 1.2 =
+* Improved: updated to MailChimp 2.0 API
+* Improved: now using custom light-weight API class using the WordPress HTTP API.
+* Improved: huge performance improvements on admin settings pages
-* Fixed: Form using checkbox settings for list and double opt-in instead of form settings.
+* Improved: usability and responsiveness of form settings page
+* Improved: clean-up

 = 1.1.4 =
 * Fixed: usage of textarea elements in the form mark-up for WP3.3+.